lemleysamantha/Project-one/README.md

 ### R square with depth 11
 ![image](https://user-images.githubusercontent.com/105535250/201196860-a80c6b3f-cef7-45e1-8f75-0adc0b4ce9ab.png)
+The result explains that R^2 train: 0.800, test: 0.773 : approximately 0.80% for the training data and 0.78% of the testing data observed variation can be explained by the model's inputs.
+Which is actually the best result we have got with our dataset.

 ### R square with depth 10
 ![image](https://user-images.githubusercontent.com/105535250/201197047-07590a2d-2758-47e8-a51b-0ab93c9b68bb.png)

 So, if the R2 of a model is **R^2 train: 0.799, test: 0.772**, then approximately 0.80% for the training data and 0.78% of the testing data observed variation can be explained by the model's inputs.

-The more the Rsquare value the better is the model perfprmance.
+### Comparison Between results from depth 11 and depth 10
+the results are almost same just the depth 10 is negligibly lower.

 ## Loaded Linear Regression Model
 The second model we tested out data is Linear Regression model.
 We imported: